 Winter activities are plenty here.
-Husky sled tours are a popular choice as well as the Northern Light and wildlife photography trips to capture the scenic sights of the Swedish Lapland.
+Husky sled tours are a popular choice and the Northern Light and wildlife photography trips to capture the scenic sights of the Swedish Lapland.
 Sapmi experience is for the culture-lovers.
 It includes a lunch at a Sami family in a traditional Lavvu tent.
-The package couldn't be complete without hiking in the Taiga forest on special snowshoes that can handle this challenging terrain.
+The package couldn't be complete without hiking in the Taiga forest on special snowshoes to handle this challenging terrain.

 The village of Harads is also home to the most creative tree hotel in the world, fittingly called the Treehotel.